Aug 2, 2021 to Oct 29, 2021

-Hack Reactor’s immersive online coding bootcamp, available as a full-time or part-time program, takes the same curriculum from Hack Reactor’s onsite immersive bootcamp and makes it accessible to remote students across the world.
-You'll learn from instructors face-to-face over cloud-based live chat software.
-You’ll pair program with classmates throughout the course, so you're never working alone.
-We provide private access to teachers, a Help Desk that's always ready to answer your questions, and a strong peer community; all immediately available through messaging and live web chat.
-Hack Reactor Remote is an online coding bootcamp program like no other.
+Hack Reactor’s Software Engineering Online Immersive, available as a full-time or part-time program, takes the same curriculum from Hack Reactor’s onsite immersive coding bootcamp and makes it accessible to remote students across the world.
+You'll learn from instructors face-to-face over cloud-based live chat software, pair program with classmates almost every day of the course, and have the option to socialize during special after-hours events.
+We provide private access to teachers and mentors, a Help Desk that's always ready to answer your questions, and a strong peer community; all immediately available through messaging and live webchat.
+All our online programs are run in Pacific Time (PT).

 Spend hours working on projects by yourself.

 At Hack Reactor, work with a team online through pair programming and video hangouts to brainstorm, create projects, and grow your teamwork skills.

 After the program, embark on the job search alone.

 Receive interview coaching, negotiation training, and personal branding advice from our dedicated career services team from the start of the program until you are hired.
 At Hack Reactor, our job is to get you a job.

 Work at the speed you set for yourself.

 You'll work faster and harder than you thought possible at Hack Reactor with real deadlines that mimic the professional world.
 Students are often amazed at how much they accomplish in 12 weeks.

 |Immersive Cohort||Immersive Dates||Join Premium Prep by||Self-Study & Complete Assessment by|